rug-at-lshtm/advent-of-code/README.md

 ### LSHTM-RUG does Advent of Code.

 [Advent of code](https://adventofcode.com/2025/about) is a coding challenge with small programming puzzles to complete throughout December.
-The RUG leaderboard winners will receive a small R-related (but physical) gift for their dedication, and recognition at the first meeting of the year.
+The RUG leaderboard winners and other superlative R-Users will receive a small R-related (but physical) gift for their dedication, and recognition at the first meeting of the year.

 **To participate:**